csc2431-master/polygon-with-dynamic-memory/README.md

 This repository is part of an activity to refresh previous courses concepts and to setup the development environment for the Data Structures and Algorithms class.

 The activity's tasks are:
-1. Install the necessary software: GitHub desktop, Visual Studio Code, Ubuntu (for Mac using Docker, for Windows using WSL).
+1. Install the necessary software: GitHub desktop, Visual Studio Code, Docker for Mac users, and WSL2 for Windows users.
 2. Practice using the command line. (cd, mkdir, rm, ls, cat, pwd)
 3. Setup command line tools: gh
 4. Setup IDE: Visual Studio Code with Ubuntu